vectara/vectara-docs/www/docs/console-ui/corpus_query_configuration.md

 ![Configure retrieval drawer](/img/configure_retrieval.png)

-### Specify search filters
+### Configure search filters

-Select Filters and enter a filter expression or select filter attributes to further refine your search results.
+Select Filters to enter a filter expression or select filter attributes to further refine your search results.
 We provide some syntax examples in the drawer.